nihui/realcugan-ncnn-vulkan/README.md

   -n noise-level       denoise level (-1/0/1/2/3, default=-1)
   -s scale             upscale ratio (1/2/3/4, default=2)
-  -t tile-size         tile size (>=32/0=auto, default=0) can be 0,0,0 for multi-gpu -m model-path        realcugan model path (default=models-nose) -g gpu-id            gpu device to use (-1=cpu, default=auto) can be 0,1,2 for multi-gpu -j load:proc:save    thread count for load/proc/save (default=1:2:2) can be 1:2,2,2:2 for multi-gpu -x                   enable tta mode
+  -t tile-size         tile size (>=32/0=auto, default=0) can be 0,0,0 for multi-gpu -m model-path        realcugan model path (default=models-se) -g gpu-id            gpu device to use (-1=cpu, default=auto) can be 0,1,2 for multi-gpu -j load:proc:save    thread count for load/proc/save (default=1:2:2) can be 1:2,2,2:2 for multi-gpu -x                   enable tta mode